-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2013
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED DECEMBER 31, 2014

-Total Net Change in Fund Balances - Governmental Funds \$ 174,580 The Net Change in Fund Balances - Governmental Funds differs from the Change in Net Position of Governmental Activities because: Current year capital outlays are expenditures in the fund financial statements, but they should be shown as increases in capital assets in the government-wide financial statements.
-The net effect of reclassifying the 2013 capital outlay is to increase net position.
-487,798 Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
-The net effect of the current year's depreciation is to decrease net position.
-(462,565) Under the full accrual basis, property taxes are recognized as revenue when levied by the County.
-Some property taxes reported as current tax revenue for this year under the modified accrual method, \$ 1,598,026 (plus an additional \$ 178,851 representing the difference between full accrual and modified accrual allowance for uncollectible accounts) were recognized as income in the prior year's government-wide financal statements.
-Property taxes designated for the next fiscal year being reported as deferred revenue in the current year's governmental funds, \$ 1,674,212 (plus an additional \$ 154,678, representing the difference between allowance calculations), are to be recognized as income for this year in the government-wide financial statements.
-The net effect of this change in tax recognition is to increase net position.
-52,013 Change in Net Position of Governmental Activities \$ 251,826
+Total Net Change in Fund Balances - Governmental Funds \$ (388) Current year capital outlays and long-term debt principal payments are expenditures in the fund financial statements, but they should be shown as increases in capital assets and reductions in long-term debt in the government-wide financial statements.
+The net effect of removing the 2014 capital outlays and debt principal payments is to increase (decrease) the change in net position.
+835,671 Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
+The net effect of the current year's depreciation is to decrease the change in net position.
+(449,553) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
+These include recognizing deferred revenue as revenue, adjusting current year revenue to show the revenue earned from the current year's tax levy, eliminating interfund transactions, reclassifying the proceeds of bond sales, and recognizing the liabilities associated with maturing long-term debt and interest.
+The net effect of these reclassifications and recognitions is to increase (decrease) the change in net position.
+(17,627) Change in Net Position of Governmental Activities \$ 368,103

-COCHRAN COUNTY, TEXAS STATEMENT OF NET POSITION FIDUCIARY FUNDS DECEMBER 31, 2013
+COCHRAN COUNTY STATEMENT OF NET POSITION FIDUCIARY FUNDS DECEMBER 31, 2014

-ASSETS Agency Funds
+Agency Funds

+ASSETS

-Cash and Cash Equivalents Accounts Receivable, Net of Uncollectible Allowance \$ 355,214 49
+Cash and Cash Equivalents \$ 390,567

-TOTAL ASSETS 355,263
+Accounts Receivable-Net of Uncollectible Allowance 1,627

+Total Assets \$ 392,194

 LIABILITIES

-Accounts Payable 216,975
+Accounts Payable \$ 224,912

-Due to Other Governments 64,474
+Intergovernmental Payable 67,521

-Due to Other Funds 73,814
+Due to Other Funds 99,761

-Total Liabilities \$ 355,263
+Total Liabilities \$ 392,194